Microsoft® Access Table

 Diagnosis of the Problem

 The design of your Invoices table and your use of the AutoNumber data type for the primary key field are fine.
 Your intention is that invoices are numbered sequentially as they are generated.
 The InvoiceNo field with its AutoNumber data type achieves this for you.

-Your InvoiceDetails table contains line-by-line information about the items covered by an invoice.
+Your InvoiceDetails table contains line-by-line information about the items covered by each invoice.

 On checking the invoice records, I note that the last few invoices in the sequence, those numbered 689, 690, 691 and 692, received unusual attention.
 I believe that this is what has caused your problem.

 I reckon that the appending of the numbers 690 and 691 to the InvoiceNo field left Access believing 692 to be the next number for a new invoice.
 As it tried to so, it found its attempt at a new 692 was a duplicate of the 692 still in the table.

 These are the steps I suggest you take to restore the invoice numbering:

 - Take a back-up copy of your data

 - Take a manual record of the information for invoices and their details later than invoice 689

 - Remove the link between the Invoices and InvoiceDetails tables that is made between the respective InvoiceNo fields